TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 7 - Availability Management/1.7.3-availability-reporting/_index.md

 - The uptime of the web tier become 9/10 = 90%.
 - Overall, the system uptime is 90%.
 - SLA is not impacted as the web tier has been designed to handle 2 failures.
-- While SLA not impacted, it’s important to record the fact that the uptime is not perfect.
+- While SLA not impacted, it's important to record the fact that the uptime is not perfect.

 #### 9:05 – 9:10 am